-3.2.
 Main results

-3.2.1.
 Contingency sensitivity assessment

-Figure 2 presents results of infants' combined arm activity over the four periods of the experiment for each group (contingent group in green and non-contingent group in orange) for all infants (Fig 2.a) and at each age (Fig 2.b).
-We expected that infants in the contingent group would show higher combined arm activity (calculated as the mean of both arms' activity) and/or higher increase in combined arm activity over the experiment compared to infants in the non-contingent group.
+Figure 2 presents results of infants' combined arm activity over the four periods of the experiment for each group for all infants (Figure 2a) and at each age (Figure 2b).
+We expected that infants in the contingent group would show higher combined arm activity (calculated as the mean of both arms' activity) or higher increase in combined arm activity over the experiment compared with infants in the non-contingent group.
+We also expected that this difference in arm activity between infants in the contingent and the non-contingent group would gradually increase with age (4, 6, and 8 months of age).

-Figure 2 - Means and standard errors of the mean of the combined arm activity (calculated as the mean of both arms' activity) over the four periods of the experiment and the corresponding regression lines (dashed) for the contingent group (green) and the non-contingent group (orange). (a) all infants (b) separated by age (4, 6 and 8 months).
+Figure 2.
+Means and standard errors of the mean of the combined arm activity (calculated as the mean of both arms' activity) over the four periods of the experiment and the corresponding regression lines for the contingent group (green discs and dashed lines) and the non-contingent group (orange triangles and solid lines). (a) all infants (b) separated by age (4, 6, and 8 months).

-We see in the top graph with all infants (Fig 2.a) that combined arm activity increases over the course of the experiment in both groups and that the rate of increase of combined arm activity over the course of the experiment is higher in the contingent group as compared to the non-contingent group.
-Indeed, this is confirmed in a repeated measures ANOVA by a significant main effect of period (F(2.139, 209.625) = 19.029, p < .001, $\eta^2 p$ = .163) and a significant interaction between period and group (F(2.139, 209.625) = 3.107, p = .043, $\eta^2 p$ = .031).
-There is no significant main effect of group (F(1, 98) = .288, n.s.).
-In order to better understand the significant interaction between period and group, we did linear regressions for the combined arm activity of each infant over the four periods of the experiment.
-Using a one-tailed t-test, we found a significant difference in slopes of combined arm activity between the contingent and the non-contingent groups (t(102) = 1.123, p = .013).
-The mean of the slopes of combined arm activity in the contingent group was 0.3 (s.e.m = .046), meaning that the combined arm activity's mean in this group increased by 30% at each period of the experiment, going from 0.021 to 0.109 between the first and the last period.
-In the non-contingent group, the mean of the slopes of combined arm activity was 0.1 (s.e.m = .031), which means that the mean combined arm activity in this group increased by 10% at each period of the experiment, going from 0.035 to 0.073 between the first and the last period.
-The lower graphs (Fig 2.b) show the results separately for the three age groups.
-The slopes are slightly different between age groups, but this difference is not significant, as the ANOVA shows no effect of age (F(2, 98) = 1.533, n.s.), no interaction between group and age (F(2, 98) = .144, n.s.) and no interaction between period, group and age (F(4.278, 209.625) = .991, n.s.).
+We see in the top graph with all infants (Figure 2a) that combined arm activity increases over the course of the experiment in both groups and that the rate of increase in combined arm activity over the course of the experiment is higher in the contingent group as compared to the non-contingent group.
+This is confirmed in a repeated measures ANOVA by a significant main effect of period, F(2.139, (209.625) = 19.029, $p \ll .0001$, $\eta^2 p = .163$, and a significant interaction between period and group, F(2.139, 209.625) = 3.107, p = .043, $\eta^2 p = .031$.
+There is no significant main effect of group, F(1, 98) = 0.288, p = .593.
+In order to better understand the significant interaction between period and group, we performed linear regressions for the combined arm activity of each infant over the four periods of the experiment and calculated the mean of the slopes of the regressions for each group (contingent and non-contingent).
+Using a one-tailed t-test, we tested the hypothesis that the means in the contingent group would be higher than in the non-contingent group.
+We found a significant difference in slopes of combined arm activity between the contingent and the non-contingent groups, t(102) = 1.123, p = .013.
+The mean of the slopes of combined arm activity in the contingent group was 0.3 (SEM = 0.046), meaning that the combined arm activity's mean in this group increased by 30% at each period of the experiment, going from 0.021 to 0.109 between the first and the last period.
+In the non-contingent group, the mean of the slopes of combined arm activity was 0.1 (SEM = 0.031), which means that the mean combined arm activity in this group increased by 10% at each period of the experiment, going from 0.035 to 0.073 between the first and the last period.

+The lower graphs (Figure 2b) show the results separately for the three age groups.
+The slopes are slightly different between age groups, but this difference is not significant, as the ANOVA shows no effect of age, F(2, 98) = 1.533, p = .221, no interaction between group and age, F(2, 98) = 0.144, p = .866, and no interaction between period, group, and age, F(4.278, 209.625) = 0.991, p = .417.